cimrobins/datascienceassignment/README.md

 Levenshtein.ratio(s1=true_string, s2=gpt_string_2)
 ```

-# 4. Reflection: comparing the codes and my process
+# 4. Qualitative comparison and reflection on the process

 What did I learn from my attempts to replicate a pre-existing code with ChatGPT?